cxn03651/write_xlsx/workbook.md

     # Default rectangle shape.
 Set properties later.
     rect =  workbook.add_shape

-See [Shape](shape.html#shape) for details on how to configure the shape object once it is created.
+See [Shape Documentation](shape.html#shape) for details on how to configure the shape object once it is created.

 See also the
 [`shape\*.rb`](examples.html#shape1)